ddyzhang/simple-sequence-aligners/README.md

 All implementations use the BLOSUM62 matrix by default.

 # Instructions
-If we would like to compile the local alignment algorithm, use the following command:
+For example, to compile the local alignment algorithm, use the following command:
 `javac LocalAlign.java`

-To execute the program, use the following command and follow the printed instructions:
+To then execute the program, use the following command and follow the printed instructions:
 `java LocalAlign`

 # Notes